-Substantially all interest-bearing financial assets and liabilities of the Group are either based on floating rates or based on fixed rates with an interest term of less than one year, except for the fixed rated Bonds #1 to #5 with an aggregated notional amount of $\ensuremath{\mathfrak{E}}3,050$ million, which have maturities between 5 and 20 years.
+Substantially all interest-bearing financial assets and liabilities of the Group are either based on floating rates or based on fixed rates with an interest term of less than one year, except for the fixed rated Bonds #1 to #5 with an aggregated notional amount of €3,050 million, which have maturities between 5 and 20 years.
 The Group entered into interest rate swap contracts in order to hedge the interest rate risk inherent to the fixed rate Bond #1.
-As a result, the Group is exposed to fair value risk affecting fixed-rate financial assets and liabilities through its remaining fixed rate Bonds #2 to #5.
-As at 31 December 2021, the Group had an aggregated notional of $\ensuremath{\mathfrak{E}}500$ million fixed-to-floating interest rate swaps outstanding in relation to the fair value hedge of the $\ensuremath{\mathfrak{E}}500$ million Bond #1.
+As a result, the Group was exposed to fair value risk affecting fixed-rate financial assets and liabilities through its remaining fixed rate Bonds #2 to #5.
+As at 31 December 2021, the Group had an aggregated notional of €500 million fixed-to-floating interest rate swaps outstanding in relation to the fair value hedge of the €500 million Bond #1.

 On 3 May 2022, the Group terminated its fixed-to-floating interest rate swap agreements in relation to the fair value hedge of the €500 million Bond #1.
-On termination, the Group cash settled the swap agreements and the hedge relationship was discontinued.
+On termination, the Group cash-settled the swap agreements and the hedge relationship was discontinued.
 Consequently, the Group had no remaining interest rate swaps outstanding as per 31 December 2022.
-As from the moment of discontinuation of the fair value hedge, the accumulated fair value adjustments of Bond #1 are amortised to profit or loss based on a recalculated Effective Interest Rate over the remaining term of Bond #1
+As from the moment of discontinuation of the fair value hedge, the accumulated fair value adjustments of Bond #1 are amortised to profit or loss based on a recalculated Effective Interest Rate over the remaining term of Bond #1.

-The Group is exposed to cash flow risk arising from net floatingrate positions.
+The Group is exposed to cash-flow risk arising from net floating-rate positions.

-The Group was a net borrower in Euros exposed to fixed interest rates and a net lender in Euros exposed to floating rates at 31 December 2022 and 2021.
-Therefore, the sensitivity of net interest income to a parallel shift in the interest curves is that a 0.5% increase/decrease of the rate would have resulted in an increase/decrease of net interest income of €3.1 million based on the positions at 31 December 2022 (2021: nil).
+The Group was a net borrower in Euros exposed to fixed interest rates and a net lender in Euros exposed to floating rates at 31 December 2023 and 2022.
+Therefore, the sensitivity of net interest income to a parallel shift in the interest curves is that a 0.5% increase/decrease of the rate would have resulted in an increase/decrease of net interest income of €2.2 million based on the positions at 31 December 2023(2022: €3.1 million).

-The Group was a net lender in Pound Sterling at 31 December 2022 and 2021.
-The sensitivity of net interest income to a parallel shift in the interest curves is that a 0.5% increase/decrease of the rate would have resulted in an increase/decrease of net interest income of 0.2 million based on the positions at 31 December 2022 (2021: nil).
+The Group was a net lender in Pound Sterling at 31 December 2023 and 2022.
+The sensitivity of net interest income to a parallel shift in the interest curves is that a 0.5% increase/ decrease of the rate would have resulted in an increase/ decrease of net interest income of €0.2 million based on the positions at 31 December 2023 (2022: €0.2 million).

-The Group was a net lender in US Dollar at 31 December 2022 and 2021.
-The sensitivity of net interest income to a parallel shift in the interest curves is that a 0.5% increase/decrease of the rate would have resulted in an increase/decrease of net interest income of €0.1 million based on the positions at 31 December 2022 (2021: nil).
+The Group was a net lender in US Dollar at 31 December 2023 and 2022.
+The sensitivity of net interest income to a parallel shift in the interest curves is that a 0.5% increase/decrease of the rate would have resulted in an increase/decrease of net interest income of €0.1 million based on the positions at 31 December 2023 (2022: €0.1 million).

-The Group was a net lender in Norwegian Kroner at 31 December 2022 and 2021.
-The sensitivity of net interest income to a parallel shift in the interest curves is that a 0.5% increase/decrease of the rate would have resulted in an increase/decrease of net interest income of 0.5 million based on the positions at 31 December 2022 (2021: 0.4 million).
+The Group was a net lender in Norwegian Kroner at 31 December 2023 and 2022.
+The sensitivity of net interest income to a parallel shift in the interest curves is that a 0.5% increase/decrease of the rate would have resulted in an increase/decrease of net interest income of €0.5 million based on the positions at 31 December 2023 (2022: €0.5 million).

-The fluctuation of the DKK against the EUR is set within the bandwidth +/-2.25% as an exchange rate mechanism established by the Denmark's Nationalbank.
+The fluctuation of the DKK against the EUR is set within the bandwidth +/-2.25% as an exchange rate mechanism established by the Denmark's National Bank.
 Therefore, currency risk sensitivity inherent to the Group exposure to that currency is deemed to be irrelevant.